dxc-technology/about-devops-dojo/index.md

 - Black: Hands-on workshop in which cross-functional teams work to implement DevOps capabilities and practices.

-If you are interested to learn more about DXC Technologies DevOps Dojo belts and stripes, please [contact us](mailto:%22Online%20DevOps%20Dojo%22%3c9517cf01.CSCPortal.onmicrosoft.com@amer.teams.ms%3e).
+If you are interested to learn more about DXC Technology's DevOps Dojo belts and stripes, please [contact us](mailto:%22Online%20DevOps%20Dojo%22%3c9517cf01.CSCPortal.onmicrosoft.com@amer.teams.ms%3e).